Safely Dispose of Your Regulated Medical Waste Today!

 Regulated medical waste is a term that covers a wide variety of medical materials.
 It is sometimes referred to as red bag waste, biohazard waste, or infectious medical waste.
-It is any item contaminated with liquid, semi-liquid blood, or other potentially infectious materials (OPIMs) that could be released when handling.
+It is an item contaminated with liquid, semi-liquid blood, or other potentially infectious materials (OPIMs) that could be released when handled.

 Regulated medical waste requires segregation, special handling, and specific disposal.
 It must be handled carefully to prevent the spread of disease and to maintain compliance with local regulations.
 Materials are determined to be regulated medical waste by state and federal regulations and the OSHA Bloodborne Pathogen Standard.